ArikRahman/SafeHaven/SnakePathAlgorithm/SnakePathAlgorithm_V1.3/readme.md

     SafeHaven example: pip install -r C:\GitHub\SafeHaven\SnakePathAlgorithm\SnakePathAlgorithm_V1.2\requirements.txt

-# Snake Path Algorithm V1.2 Changelog:
+# Snake Path Algorithm V1.3 Changelog:
-    # Fixed y output values showing as np.float(y) and now appears as float values with 4 decimal places
-    # Implemented UART transmission
-    # Implemented scanner procedure to go to starting position and return to origin from destination
-    # Added an origin point
+    # Split path into start, snake, and return path for testing and visualization
+    # Fixed missing return path on plot

 # Notes
     # Identified problem that if x range is not long enough the path generated will end at the bottom.
 This problem could be neglected it could just return straight to origin